orientechnologies/orientdb-docs/Network-Binary-Protocol.md

 ## REQUEST_RECORD_DELETE

-Delete a record identified by the given [RecordID](Concepts.md#RecordID).
+Delete a record identified by the given [Record ID](Concepts.md#record-id).
 During the optimistic transaction the record will be deleted only if the given version and the version of the record on the server match.
 This operation returns true if the record is deleted successfully, false otherwise.

 ```
 Request: (cluster-id:short)(cluster-position:long)(record-version:int)(mode:byte)